 To do this, go to the same location: Organization settings > Integrations > Generic webhook > Show configurations.
 Select the name of the connection you want to configure.
-Then select the box to receive notifications and click Save.
+Then select the Notify on disconnect checkbox to receive notifications and click Save.

 Events and generic webhook variables